 Basic Aggregates

-- Count: Tallies the total number of records, including duplicates
+- Count: Counts all records, including duplicates

-- Distinct Count: Counts only unique values in the selected field.
-Example: Number of different technicians assigned
+- Distinct Count: Counts unique values only

 Percentage-Based Aggregates